chinasaur/rigctl-BLE-bridge/README.md

-# USB-BLE-bridge-pithon
+# rigctl-BLE-bridge
-A USB-BLE serial communication bridge for controlling radio transceivers via Linux SBCs like the RasPi zero W.
+A rigctl <-> BLE serial communication bridge for controlling radio transceivers, written in Python for Linux SBCs like the RasPi zero W.

 The BLE code is derived with modifications from:
 * https://github.com/RadiusNetworks/bluez/blob/master/test/example-gatt-server